ztyyLV/web-twain-docs/indepth/features/OCR.md

 For a quick comparison, you can use [this sample application](https://www.dynamsoft.com/web-twain/resources/code-gallery/?SampleID=210) to test the performance of both engines side by side.

 OCR can be performed both on the client side and on the server side.
-But Server-side OCR pro is no longer supported in v17.0.
+But Server-side OCRPro is no longer supported in v17.0.

 ## Client side OCR